-CONTEXT MINIMUM STANDARDS Type of ESG Risk: Risk assessment indicators examples: Banks are required to implement policies to manage any exposure to harmful practices such as: over-indebtedness of clients under social and economic vulnerability situation; mis-selling of financial products not adapted to clients' needs and knowledge and in breach of financial regulatory rules.
-Product responsibility Exposure to frequent and financially material controversy linked to misselling of products or overindebtness of clients; In the case of a controversy, banks are expected to deploy corrective measures including the renewal of the management team, dismissal of involved employees, implementation of additional policies, implementation of control and monitoring system in all geographies.
+CONTEXT MINIMUM STANDARDS Type of ESG Risk: Risk assessment indicators examples: Insurance companies and asset managers are required to implement policies to manage any exposure to harmful practices such as: mis-selling of financial products not suitable for clients' needs and knowledge, and in breach of financial regulatory rules.
+But also, to deploy policies to avoid greenwashing related to the sustainability claims of their sustainable funds and solutions offering.
+Product responsibility Exposure to frequent and financially material controversy linked to misselling of products.
+Exposure to controversies related to the sustainability claims of funds and investor solutions.
+Compliance with the increasingly regulated fund's industry, SFDR, Taxonomy and ESMA guidelines.
+In the case of a controversy, insurance and asset managers are expected to deploy corrective measures, including the renewal of the management team, dismissal of involved employees, implementation of additional policies, implementation of control and monitoring system in all geographies.
 Financial institutions manage and process an increasing amount of personal data.
 As several data breaches and growing use of user data show, data and privacy protection are highly material issues for the sector.
-Companies in the financial industry need to comply with increasing requirements from regulations and at the same time invest to protect data from cyber attacks.
-Data privacy & security Existence of a robust cybersecurity policy and transparency (R&amp;D investments, size of teams, trainings).
+Companies in the financial industry need to comply with increasing requirements from regulations, and at the same time invest to protect data from cyber attacks.
+Data privacy & security Existence of a robust cybersecurity policy and transparency (R&D investments, size of teams, trainings).
 Implementation and certification of the information security management system (ISO 27001).
 Policy on data security and privacy (type of data and sources of collection, type of use and possible sharing with third parties).